 If we discover that our mind has wandered and is following our thoughts, we should immediately return it to the breath.
 We should repeat this as many times as necessary until the mind settles on the breath.
-Sometimes it is helpful and enriching to pracise the breathing meditation together with others who are more experienced.
-The Kadampa Meditation Centre offers every Wednesday a meditation class including teachings.
+Sometimes it is helpful and enriching to practise the breathing meditation together with others who are more experienced.

 The New Kadampa Tradition – International Kadampa Buddhist Union is an international association of Mahayana Buddhist study and Meditation Centres that follow the Kadampa Buddhist Tradition founded by Venerable Geshe Kelsang Gyatso.